 Markets March Higher, First Solar Breaks $190 PT, NEXTracker Beats on Earnings in a Big Way

-Tariffs have been a significant market driver early in 2025, which caused a brief 12% fall in the S&P 500.
-However, considering the recent trade announcements, the markets have recovered to flat for the year.
+Tariffs have been a significant market driver early in 2025, causing a brief 12% fall in the S&P 500.
+However, a series of trade announcements have reversed those losses, bringing the market back to flat for the year.

-As Mother's Day weekend came to an end, the Trump Administration announced that the U.S. and China agreed to a 90-day tariff pause.
-This brought the previous tariff rate on U.S. imports from China of 145% down to 30%.
-China followed suit and reduced its 125% tariff to 10% on U.S. goods.
-Following this news, the equity markets marched higher, with the S&P 500 up over 4% this week.
+The key catalyst came over Mother's Day weekend, when the Trump Administration announced that the U.S. and China agreed to a 90-day tariff pause, reducing the tariff rate on U.S. imports from China from 145% down to 30%.
+China reciprocated by lowering its tariff on U.S. goods from 125% to 10%.
+Following this news, the S&P 500 surged over 4% this week, erasing nearly all of 2025's prior losses.

 NEXTracker Delivers a Major Earnings Beat

-NEXTracker posted a strong earnings surprise.
-Key financial metrics beating analysts' expectations:
+NEXTracker posted a strong earnings surprise, with key financial metrics beating analysts' expectations:

 NEXTracker — Q4 FY2025 Earnings Beat